BlondeRobot/DS_Consorci_2025/Proyecto 1 - Data Analysis/JSON_keys_explained.md

 Perturbation and Drag Terms

-MEAN_MOTION_DOT: First derivative of mean motion (0.03503094 revs/day²), indicates orbit decay rate
+MEAN_MOTION_DOT: First derivative of mean motion (0.03503094 revs/day²), indicates orbit decay rate, how fast the speed of satellite is increasing or decreasing (positive - speed is increasing, negative sat speed is decreasing)
-MEAN_MOTION_DDOT: Second derivative of mean motion (0.01265 revs/day³)
+MEAN_MOTION_DDOT: Second derivative of mean motion (0.01265 revs/day³), tells you how the change in speed (ṅ) is changing.
+This is the change in the rate of change
 BSTAR: Drag term (0.01007), represents atmospheric drag effect on the satellite

 Current Position and Velocity (at epoch)